Advertising-ID-Consortium/IdentityLink-in-RTB/README.md

 # RampID (fka IdentityLink) in RTB

 ## Overview
-This document discusses technical means for enabling programmatic supply and demand partners with RampID (formerly known as IdentityLinks (IDLs))) in bid requests.
+This document discusses technical means for enabling programmatic supply and demand partners with RampID (formerly known as IdentityLinks) in bid requests.

 ## Components
 ### Identity Envelopes